Hi-Angel/notes-backup/kernel.md

     The kobjects hierarchy is exported to sysfs to facilitate debugging *(among other reasons)*.
 Though it's not done automatically upon kobject initialization and instead happens explicitly with `kobject_add()`.
 * devices may send events *(e.g. "disk full", "low battery", etc)*, which is done via netlink, where the source will be the device sysfs path.
 Which is facilitated by devices being represented by `kobject`s.
+* `DRM`
+  * Main GPU devices like `/dev/dri/card1` have a `master`, which is assigned by a `SET_MASTER` ioctl.
+The master then may "lease" some device resources to other clients.
+  * There are "render nodes" like `/dev/dri/renderX` that allow for unprivileged access with no authentication and are useful for render-only purposes *(e.g. off-screen rendering)*.
+  * KMS from userspace POV is basically initializing a `struct drm_mode_atomic` and issuing a `DRM_IOCTL_MODE_ATOMIC` ioctl.

 # Installing one module